 Instructions

-6. Prepare the Topping: Pulse 6 Oreo cookies in a food processor into coarse crumbs.
-Add 2 tablespoons powdered sugar, 1 tablespoon cocoa powder, and ⅛ teaspoon salt, and pulse to combine.
-Drizzle in 2 tablespoons melted butter and pulse until the texture resembles wet sand.
+3. Prepare the Topping: In a food processor, pulse 6 Oreo cookies into coarse crumbs.
+Add 2 tablespoons powdered sugar, 1 tablespoon cocoa powder, and ⅛ teaspoon salt; pulse to combine.
+Drizzle in 2 tablespoons melted butter and pulse until the mixture resembles wet sand.
 Spread the crumb mixture evenly on a baking sheet.
+Bake at 325°F (163°C) for about 10 minutes until fragrant.
+Cool completely.

-8. Make the Chocolate Mousse: Melt 6 ounces milk chocolate in a microwave-safe bowl at 50% power, stirring frequently until smooth.
-Let the chocolate cool to about 85°F (29°C).
-In a chilled bowl, whisk ½ cup heavy cream until soft peaks form and refrigerate.
-In another bowl, whisk the remaining ½ cup heavy cream with 2 tablespoons cocoa powder, 2 tablespoons powdered sugar, and a pinch of salt until thickened.
+4. Prepare the Mousse: Melt 6 ounces milk chocolate in a microwave-safe bowl at 50% power, stirring frequently, until smooth.
+Let cool until the chocolate reaches 85°F (29°C).
+In a chilled mixing bowl, whisk ½ cup heavy cream until soft peaks form; refrigerate.
+In another bowl, whisk the remaining ½ cup heavy cream, 2 tablespoons cocoa powder, 2 tablespoons powdered sugar, and a pinch of salt until thickened.
+Fold the cocoa mixture into the melted chocolate until combined.
+Gently fold in the whipped cream until no streaks remain.
+Spread the chocolate mousse evenly over the chilled brownie layer.
+Sprinkle the cooled cookie crumble topping over the mousse layer.
+Refrigerate the pie for at least 4 hours until set.

 Notes

-• Make sure heavy cream is very cold to achieve perfect whipped cream peaks.
+• Make sure the heavy cream is very cold before whipping for best results.

 Similar Posts